Divyang2599/Midterm-Group_Project-/README.md

 ---

-*Algonquin College — CST8911-300 Introduction to Cloud Computing — Winter 2026*
+* CST8911-300 Introduction to Cloud Computing *